andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/loading-a-receipt-for-validation-with-swift.md

 `ReceiptValidator` is where everything for validating receipts launches for me at this point.
 Calling a single method, `validateReceipt()` will kick off the 5+ step process that Apple describes.

-The first thing that needs to happen is to load a receipt that&#8217;ll be validated.
+The first thing that needs to happen is to load a receipt that'll be validated.
 If a receipt is not found on the device, a new receipt needs to be requested from the App Store.

 I mentioned `ReceiptLoader` in the overview.
-An implementation will follow, but we&#8217;ll let this instance do the locating and loading of the receipt.
+An implementation will follow, but we'll let this instance do the locating and loading of the receipt.

-With that architecture in mind, here&#8217;s what `ReceiptValidator` looks like right now:
+With that architecture in mind, here's what `ReceiptValidator` looks like right now:

 <pre class="lang:swift decode:true " title="ReceiptValidator.swift" >enum ReceiptValidationResult {
     case success